GUIDE Luxury Travel in Japan Japan excels when it comes to luxury

 Kyoto's rich history makes it the best location for classic ryokan and high-end kaiseki ryori, as well as exclusive cultural encounters such as traditional tea ceremonies.
 For a closer look at Japan's heritage, Kanazawa is unsurpassed.
 It's renowned for its exquisite craftsmanship and gold leaf-decorated lacquerware, and is also a prime spot for geisha entertainment.

 For something more rural, the northernmost island of Hokkaido is perfect.
 Full of rustic charm and untouched natural beauty, it offers a wide range of privately-guided outdoor activities such as fishing, skiing and hiking, as well as once-in-a-lifetime encounters with wildlife such as whales, Yezo deer, red foxes and rare birds.
-Finally, the southern island chain of Okinawa is a favorite luxury beach destination, with exclusive resorts, expansive golf courses, remote island getaways and world-class diving locations.
+Finally, the Ryukyu Islands in the south is a favorite luxury beach destination, with exclusive resorts, expansive golf courses, remote island getaways and world-class diving locations.

 All information is correct as of March 2019.